tejalkotkar/Biodiversity_Plotly_Challenge/README.md

 **1) Demographics:**
-    Each time the dropdown selection is updated, calls a function optionChanged which takes id as parameter and filters the metadata & samples for selected id.

-    Which then calls three functions, one of them is to display demographic info:
+    Each time the dropdown selection is updated, calls a function optionChanged which takes id as parameter and filters the metadata & samples for selected id. optionChanged function calls three functions, one of them is to display demographic info:
     **getMetadata** : This function takes filtered metadata object as parameter & displays the demographic info about selected id.

     ![Demographics](Images/Demographic_Info.PNG)